Cosmos-it/guide-to-develop-on-dragonchain/README.md

 ### Smart Contract

-Smart contract facilitate credible transactions in a traceable and permanent manner, without the need for third parties.
-Smart contract allow users to control which contractual clauses are made partially or entirely self-executing and self-enforcing.
+Smart contracts facilitate credible transactions in a verifiable and permanent manner, without the need for third parties.

 #### Dragonchain Smart Contract